Phyllis T. Garland: Journalism career

 Garland returned to McKeesport, Pennsylvania, and began working at the Pittsburgh Courier in 1957.
 She worked there as a reporter, and later as an editor, until 1965.
 During her employment at the Courier, Garland wrote about Black issues including the March on Washington, the Civil Rights Movement, and discrimination in housing, education and the arts, earning her a Golden Quill Award in 1962.
 Garland also became the first Black journalist to write a regular television column, called "Video Vignettes".

 In 1965, Garland joined the Chicago staff of Ebony Magazine as a contributing editor and music critic.
 In 1969, she became the New York editor, serving until 1972.
-During this time, Garland was also the Director of Editorial Operations at Johnson Publishing Company.
+During this time, Garland also served as Director of Editorial Operations for Johnson Publishing Company in New York.

 Garland was also a contributing editor to numerous other pop culture and music publications, such as the Stereo Review, where she wrote on Black pop music from 1978 to 1994.